 The next step in the movement for high-quality, affordable child care for all Vermont families starts now!
-With our champions and partners, Let's Grow Kids launches its final three-year campaign to ensure Vermont’s kids, families, and businesses have child care by 2024.
-Together, we can create a child care system that is: ACCESSIBLE, AFFORDABLE, HIGH-QUALITY, AND ACCOUNTABLE.
+With our champions and partners, Let's Grow Kids is working to create a child care system that is: ACCESSIBLE, AFFORDABLE, HIGH-QUALITY, AND ACCOUNTABLE.

 Child care is essential for Vermont families, but 3 out of 5 of Vermont’s youngest children do not have access to the care they need.
 The COVID-19 pandemic has only exacerbated already pressing challenges, making it even harder for families to find high-quality, affordable child care.
 This is making it more difficult for early childhood education programs that cannot find and retain qualified educators.
 Without a high-quality and affordable child care system, Vermont cannot fully recover and grow its workforce, support young families, or set its youngest residents up for future success in school, relationships, work, and life.